thelifemgmt/sass-tooltip/README.md

   @import 'YOUR_DIRECTORY/ferret-tooltip';

-Once the mixin is imported, you can use the tooltip in your project by adding the appropriate html.
+Once the mixin is imported, I would suggest compiling it through autoprefixer.
+You can then use the tooltip in your project by adding the tooltip html.

 <br>

+Examples
+---

 <b>Tooltip on Top</b>